estevaosaleme/PlaySEM_SERenderer/README.md

 # Intro

-The **PlaySEM Sensory Effects Renderer (SER)** allows developers to add multi-stimuli in their own multimedia applications by interacting with it without needing to know how to process sensory effect metadata and manipulate sensory effects hardware.
-It provides a bus of services (UPnP, CoAP, MQTT, and WebSocket) for timeline (e.g. video players) or event-based applications (e.g. games) to integrate with it.
+**PlaySEM Sensory Effects Renderer (SER) 1.1.0** allows developers to add multi-stimuli in their own multimedia applications by interacting with it without needing to know how to process sensory effect metadata and manipulate sensory effects hardware.
+It provides a bus of services (UPnP, CoAP, MQTT, and WebSocket) for timeline (e.g. video players) or event-based applications (e.g. games) to integrate with it. **_Version 2.0.0 is coming with much more and totally redesigned!_**

 **Related papers**:
 * SALEME, E. B.; SANTOS, C. A. S.; GHINEA, G., [Improving Response Time Interval in Networked Event-Based Mulsemedia Systems](http://www.mmsys2018.org/program/accepted-papers), ACM MMSys'18 (in press)